fluxcapacitor/pipeline-training/README.md

-# pipeline-training
-REPO HAS MOVED TO https://github.com/fluxcapacitor/pipeline/wiki
+THIS REPO HAS MOVED TO https://pipeline.ai